 What is a Prayer Chaplain?

-A Prayer Chaplain is someone who can create and hold sacred space with you through prayer.
-To hold sacred space means to embrace a consciousness of possibility.
-God is greater than any outward situation or condition we may experience.
+A Prayer Chaplain can create and hold sacred space with you through the consciousness of Affirmative Prayer.
+To hold sacred space means to embrace a consciousness of the Presence of Spirit and the power of possibility.
+Spirit is greater than any situation or circumstance we may experience in the human condition.

-A Prayer Chaplain listens to you and holds what is heard in confidence... be assured that whatever is said to a prayer chaplain remains confidential.
+A Prayer Chaplain listens to you and holds what is heard in complete confidence; be assured that whatever is said to a Prayer Chaplain remains confidential.

 How do Prayer Chaplains serve?

-On Sunday – Prayer Chaplains are available to pray with you following the Sunday services in the sanctuary or at any time.
-You can fill out a prayer request at the church and know that our chaplains will hold you and your request in prayer and loving kindness.
+On Sunday – Prayer Chaplains are available to pray with you following the Sunday Services in the Sanctuary or at any time.
+You can fill out a Prayer Request at Unity of Sarasota and know that our Chaplains will hold you and your request in prayer and loving kindness.

 How to Contact a Prayer Chaplain